-For FY 22/23 total insurable values increased to \$1.6 billion, in part due to inflation adjustments averaging 6% due to increased costs related to COVID supply chain and labor issues.
-Rates continue to rise though not as severely as in the past few years, due to a continuing hard insurance market brought about by a previous soft market and increasingly severe losses, including CA wildfires, floods, tornados, and ice storms in the central U.S., and hurricanes along the coast and overseas.
-Despite the increases, the Program remains the most competitive option available in a very tough environment.
+For FY 24/25 total insurable values increased to \$1.8 billion, in part due to inflation adjustments averaging 5% due to increased costs related to general inflation related to measures following the increases due to COVID supply chain issues.
+Rates have finally started to stabilize with NCC seeing its first single-digit rate increase in several years.
+While rates are improving, we continue to see increasing catastrophic losses, including CA wildfires, floods, tornadoes, ice storms, and hurricanes.
+The size of the APIP Program invites access to global insurance markets to obtain the most competitive options available in a very tough environment.